 Who is Javier González Peñalosa?

 First of all, you should introduce yourselves to Javier González Peñalosa.
-Javier, studied economics at the University He was awarded a Master's degree in Computer Science from the University of Zaragoza, which allowed him to enter the world of commercial banking.
+Javier, studied economics at the University He was a graduate of the University of Zaragoza, which allowed him to enter the world of commercial banking.
 In spite of this, he wanted to specialise in the IT world by means of a master's degree in Big Data y Business Intelligence.
-This enabled him to subsequently enter the Bosonit in the position of Data Science.
+This subsequently enabled him to enter the Bosonit in the position of Data Science.

 What is NLP (Natural Language Processing)?